table of contents

 Other causes of erectile dysfunction

 ED isn’t only due to cardiovascular issues.
-Other mental and physical causes can contribute to ED, including (Sooriyamoorthy, 2021):
+Other things can contribute to ED too, including (Sooriyamoorthy, 2021):

 - Anxiety and depression